Types of Plagiarism Every Student Should Know

 1. Direct Plagiarism

 Direct or verbatim plagiarism means that you directly copy the text from the source without changing a single word.
-Also, paste into your content word for word without attribution.
+It also means pasting information into your content word for word without attribution.

 Therefore, if the words are the same as the original content, then it comes under the crime of plagiarism.

-However, if you use the exact words of the writer, you need to do:
+However, if you use the exact words of the writer, you need to:

 - Quote the source by placing the copied text into quotation marks.